tomas-kabrt/tomas-kabrt.github.io/_posts/2024-04-17-FortiClient-Vulnerabilities.md

 ## Conclusion

 The installation packages can be another source of vulnerabilities on macOS.
 Users rely on the good programming practices of software developers as they do for the app code, but as these two vulnerabilities demonstrate, it is not so simple.
 Such vulnerability could be escalated from unauthorized configuration file change to code execution.
 This is another good reminder that having a Mac doesn't mean you are invincible; you still need to pay attention to what you do, install, and run.
-At the end of the day, it is a computer like any other.
+At the end of the day, Mac is a computer like any other.

 ## Timeline